sundial-protocol/sundial-web/content/news/community-update-august.md

 ---
 title: "Sundial Community Update August 2025"
 date: "2025-08-20"
-image: "/news/sundial-update-july.png"
+image: "/news/sundial-update.png"
 ---

-Sundial is excited to share more detail on the technical specifications powering our Bitcoin Layer 2 and its growing ecosystem.
-As we continue to develop institutional-grade infrastructure, we remain committed to unlocking new opportunities for Bitcoin holders worldwide.
+Sundial is excited to share more details on our **aimed technical specifications that will power our Bitcoin Layer 2 and its growing ecosystem.** As we continue to develop institutional-grade infrastructure, we remain committed to unlocking new opportunities for Bitcoin holders worldwide.

 ## Generate Sustainable Returns on Bitcoin Holdings